samuelrey/gallery-search/README.md

-# Fieldwire Image Search
+# Image Search

-The Fieldwire image search app allows users to search and view images.
+The image search app allows users to search and view images.

 ## Usage